Skip to content

 In a June podcast, Trump suggested that international students graduating from U.S. universities should receive green cards to stay in the country.
 While this sparked hope among some students, his campaign later clarified that this would only apply to “thoroughly vetted” graduates who wouldn’t displace American workers or lower wages.
 Many saw this as more of a campaign talking point than a concrete policy.

-Financial and Social Implications
+Financial and Social Implications for Indian Students

 According to the Open Doors Report for 2022-23, there are currently around 270,000 Indian students in the U.S., with nearly 69,000 participating in OPT programs.
 However, America’s share of global international students has been declining, from 28% in 2001 to just 21% last year, as other countries capitalize on U.S. policy uncertainty.
 Canada, the U.K., and Australia have all introduced clear residency pathways, making them more attractive to international students.